 Dropbox offers a free 2GB plan; a 2TB plan costs $9.99/month, and includes 30 days of version history and file recovery.
 The Pro Plan ($16.58/month) gets you 3TB of storage, but 180 days of file recovery, as well as a host of other features.
 Here is a list of all of Dropbox's storage plans.

 9. Amazon Prime Photos

-Unlimited storage for Amazon Prime members
+Unlimited photo storage for Amazon Prime members

 Free subscription: n/a | Starting subscription price: : $120/year (unlimited)

-Prime Photos is Amazon's photo-storage site for Prime members.
+Prime Photos is Amazon's photo storage site for Prime members.
 (Prime membership costs $119/ £79 year.)
 It lets you store and share unlimited photos on your desktop, smartphone or tablet.
 Amazon Photos also automatically tags images and videos, such as animal type, by person, and location.
 The service also lets you order photo prints, cards, calendars and more — all with free shipping.
 It's too bad that Amazon Prints is at the bottom of our best photo printing services.

 Users can invite up to five friends or family members to receive unlimited photo storage and collect photos in a Family Vault, and you can show photos on the new Echo Show or Fire TV.
 That might be a good way to share the latest family snaps with the grandparents.
 Amazon has added a feature called Groups that allows you to share photos with a larger group, which is useful if you are involved in a club or society.

-Free, but photos get compressed
+Free photo storage, but images get compressed

 Free subscription: unlimited | Starting subscription price: : n/a